-Nuts are generally energy-dense food but rich in protein and fiber.
+Nuts are generally energy-dense food but rich in protein and fibre.
 That means they give you a feeling of fullness that causes you to eat less.

 Further, their fat content is not fully absorbed because it sticks on the cell walls, hindering it from being digested.

-You also need to shell the nuts, which takes time thus excellent for mindful eating; you eat less in-shell pistachios.
+You also need to shell the nuts, which takes time thus excellent for mindful eating; you eat fewer in-shell pistachios.

 Lower Blood Pressure and Cholesterol

-Pistachios are high in antioxidants, minerals, fibers, and unsaturated fat.
-These nuts have cholesterol-lowering effects, thus improved blood pressure and lesser risk of heart disease.
+Pistachios are high in antioxidants, minerals, fibres, and unsaturated fat.
+These nuts have cholesterol-lowering effects, thus improving blood pressure and lesser risk of heart disease.

 Almond and pistachios have numerous health benefits for your heart, waistline, gut, and eyes.
 Thus eating these seeds is an excellent way of making your health and wellbeing better.

-These nuts have a buttery, rich flavor, so you should avoid eating more than what is required for a day; that is, ounce per day.
-Also, opt for plain and unsaturated almond and pistachios when you buy the ready-made because salted nuts can increase your daily sodium intake levels.
+These nuts have a buttery, rich flavour, so you should avoid eating more than what is required for a day; that is, an ounce per day.
+Also, opt for plain and unsaturated almonds and pistachios when you buy the ready-made because salted nuts can increase your daily sodium intake levels.

 Because of the health benefits of nuts – almonds and pistachios, you can buy them in bulk so that you can use them as snacks or add to dishes to boost your energy and nutrients.